fegan104/dataviz-experiment/README.md

 - Fork the GitHub Repository.
 You now have a copy associated with your username.
 - Make changes to index.html to fulfill the project requirements.
 - Make sure your "master" branch matches your "gh-pages" branch.
 See the GitHub Guides referenced above if you need help.
-- Edit the README.md with a link to your gh-pages site: http://YourUsernameGoesHere.github.io/05-Experiment/index.html
+- Edit this README.md with a link to your gh-pages site: e.g. http://YourUsernameGoesHere.github.io/Experiment/index.html
+- Replace this file (README.md) with your writeup and Design/Technical achievements.
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.

-Grading
----

-Grades on a 100 point scale 100 points will be graded for functionality: the program does what the assignment requests.

-I will use Google Chrome to view submissions.
-Be sure to test your code there.

-Total -- 100

-(0 will be assigned if the code won't run.)

-Functionality -- 80

-80 -- Experiment loads and works with no obvious bugs or design flaws; Experiment results reported with no obvious flaws (i.e. too few participants, data suspiciously different than original results with no explanation as to why it differs, etcetera)

-Writeup -- 20

-10 -- Description of technical achievements
-10 -- Description of design achievements